kingshuk7/term_art/README.md

 cd term-art
 bash term-art ./standard.txt "Hello"
 ```
-The output will be in ASCII Art
+The output will be in standard ASCII art
 ```
  _    _          _   _
 | |  | |        | | | |